 Similarly, a human reader is not allowed to read questions testing reading in GCSE English Language papers (although a computer reader is permitted).

-Further restrictions can be found in the JCQ Access Arrangements and Reasonable Adjustments document.
+Further restrictions can be found in the JCQ Access Arrangements document.

-Cover sheets can be downloaded from Access Arrangements Online; blank cover sheets can also be downloaded from the JCQ website.
+Cover sheets can be downloaded from Access Arrangements Online, accessed via Interchange; blank cover sheets can also be downloaded from the JCQ website.

-Place all OCR cover sheets, additional answer booklets and word-processed pages inside the completed question paper or answer booklet and do not attach them using a treasury tag or any other fastening.
+Place all OCR cover sheets, additional answer booklets and word-processed pages inside the completed question paper or answer booklet.
+Do not attach them using a treasury tag or any other fastening.